yugabyte/ybm-cli/docs/ybm_cluster_encryption_list.md

-## ybm cluster node list
+## ybm cluster encryption list

-List nodes for a cluster
+List Encryption at Rest (EaR) configurations for a cluster

 ### Synopsis

-List nodes for a cluster
+List Encryption at Rest (EaR) configurations for a cluster

 ```
-ybm cluster node list [flags]
+ybm cluster encryption list [flags]
 ```

 ### Options